apacheignite/documentation/web-console/web-console.md

   ]
 }
 [/block]
-* Monitor the cluster and view various heap, CPU, and other useful node and cache metrics.
+c.
+Monitor the cluster and view various heap, CPU, and other useful node and cache metrics.
 [block:image]
 {
   "images": [